 The Wild Coast is an incredibly beautiful stretch of coastline in South Africa's Eastern Cape area (formerly known as Transkei).
 Ideal for diving, fishing, hiking and surfing this remote area has long attracted backpackers looking to get away from it all.
 The Xhosa culture along this stretch of coast is also a major attraction.

-- Coffee Bay is a popular spot along the coast here, with backpackers' favorite place to stay being the Coffee Shack.
+- Coffee Bay is a popular spot along the coast here, with backpackers' favorite place to stay the Coffee Shack.

 - Port St John's is an ideal spot to relax and the best place to stay has to be the Jungle Monkey which caters to backpackers.
 The Baz Bus stops here, so getting there couldn't be more convenient.